ETS-Android5/ClassiFish/README.md

 ### ABOUT
 This android app utilises a pre-trained machine learning model based on Google's InceptionV3 and uses it to classify different fish species.

+You can read more about the process of developing the ML model and buildingt the android app [here](https://aloysius-portfolio.webflow.io/project/fish-classifier).

 ![alt text](https://github.com/aloychow/ClassiFish/blob/main/images/image_1.png "Overview")

 ### You can view the video of the application here: